sgibson91/sgibson91.github.io/_posts/blog/2019-10-17-diving-into-leadership.md

 And just like that, I find I've delegated myself out of a job!

-Now Imposter Syndrome is beginning to creep up on me.
+Now Impostor Syndrome is beginning to creep up on me.
 Not only is it taking four extra people to pull together my work and make it usable, but I am also unsure how I would assist them in these tasks I'd set them.
 Especially Tim as the complexity of what I wanted the bash scripts to achieve was what had caused the project to stall in the first place.

 Except there's one very important aspect of any software project I've not mentioned yet: Documentation!

 Since starting my position at the Turing, I've come to fully appreciate how fundamental good documentation is to the success of a project.
 Clearly written instructions covering the purpose of the project, how to install/run the code, and what kind of inputs/outputs to expect make it much easier for a new person to quickly get to grips with the project.
 And as result, it's far more likely to be referenced and reused.
 While my team begin familiarising themselves with the infrastructure and goals of my project, I begin an overhaul of the documentation whilst keeping an eye on the repo to manage incoming issues and pull requests.

-Take that, Imposter Syndrome!
+Take that, Impostor Syndrome!

 ## Day 2: The team makes progress